Unified Korean sporting teams: Names

 In English, the team is named Korea, a term shared between North Korea and South Korea.

 In East Asian languages where the names of the countries are significantly different (North Korea's 조선/朝鮮/Chosŏn versus South Korea's 한국/韓國/Hanguk), the team name uses an English transliteration.
 For example, during the 2018 Winter Olympics in South Korea, the team used the name 코리아 Koria; and during the 1991 World Table Tennis Championships in Japan, the team used the name コリア Koria.

 During the 2007 Asian Winter Games opening ceremony in China where North and South Korea marched together, their placard displayed only the English name "Korea", with no Chinese-language name present.
 All other teams' placards displayed an English-language name over a Chinese-language name.
 The parade order was unaffected as it used English alphabetical order.
 There were no announcers present to call out the names of any of the teams, only commentators.

+At both the 2000 Summer Olympics opening ceremony and the 2004 Summer Olympics opening ceremony, the two teams marched together under the name of "Korea" and the KOR tag.
+On both occasions, the two countries competed separately.

 During the 2005 East Asian Games opening ceremony in Macau, North and South Korea also marched together and their placard displayed the English name "Korea".